YohDeadfall/Kinetic/README.md

 ## Features

-> The project is in progress and doesn't provide replacement for `System.Reactive.Linq` yet, but it's planned in future releases.
-For please use Reactive for that part as it's demonstrated in tests.

 ### Objects

 To achive the goal Kinetic doesn't support the `INotifyPropertyChanged` interface and fully relies on `IObservable<T>`.
 To make it work an observable property should via `Property<T>` or `ReadOnlyProperty<T>` structures which bundle a getter, a setter and an observable.
 Calling the `Set` method on a property sets the corresponind field and notifyies observers about the change.
 The `Changed` property returns an observable for the property which is a cached and reused, and no LINQ expressions allocated as it happens when `WhenAnyValue` is used from Reactive.